samuellapnadia/pinky-promise/README.md

 9. After doing all of the steps, I did some checking to the building status of the PWS deployment (wether its still being built or its successfully built).
 I did that in order to check wether I made any mistakes during the deployment steps and to fix any errors if any.

-### 2. DIAGRAM
+### 2. DIAGRAM THAT CONTAINS REQUEST CLIENT TO A DJANGO-BASED APPLICATION AND THE RESPONSE IT GIVES.
 ![DIAGRAM](diagram.png)

+When a user makes a request by visiting a specific URL, Django first checks the urls.py file to find a matching route for that URL.
+Once match is found, it directs the request to the corresponding view function in views.py.
+The view function contains the business logic and often interacts with the data models, which are defined in models.py, to retrieve or modify information from the database.
+After gathering the necessary data, the view function passes it to an HTML template, where the data is rendered and formatted for display.
+The HTML file, located in the templates folder, then dynamically presents the data and is returned as a response to the user's browser, completing the request-response cycle.

 ### 3. USAGE OF GIT IN SOFTWARE DEVELOPMENT
- GIT itself is a DevOps tool that is used for source-code management.
-GIT is used for software development since its branches are easy to merge and cheap as well.
-This also facilitates the feature branch workflow in which these feature branches provide an isolated environment for every change to the codebase.
+ GIT itself is a powerful tool widely used for source code management.
+It plays a crucial role in software development due to its efficient branching system, where branches are both easy to merge and lightweight.
+This enables the use of a feature branch workflow, which provides an isolated environment for each change made to the codebase.
+This workflow allows developers to work on new features, bug fixes, or experiments without affecting the main codebase until the changes are thoroughly tested and reviewed.
 ### 4. WHY IS DJANGO USED AS A STARTING POINT FOR LEARNING SOFTWARE DEVELOPMENT
  Based on my personal experience, I felt like Django is an easy to use web framework.
-Django also allows us to write our desired app without having to reinvent the wheel since Django takes care of much of the web development hassle
+Django also allows us to write our desired app without having to reinvent the wheel since Django takes care of much of the web development hassle.
+Here's a further explanation on some advantages of using Django as a starting point for lewarning software development.
+ #### 1. Comprehensive Framework:
+ Django is a full-stack web framework, providing verything needed to develop web applications.
+This includes URL routing, database management, user authentication, and form handling.
+This makes django very beginner friendly to those wanting to learn core concepts without having to build everything from scratch
+ #### 2. Real-world Application:
+ Learning Django equips beginners with skills we can use in real-world projects, since many professional web-appliations are built using Django.
 ### 5. WHY IS THE DJANGO MODEL CALLED ORM
+ Django's ORM provides a way to interact with the database using Python code through models, abstracting away the underlying SQL queries, making it easier to work with databases in an object-oriented fashion.
+Django's model itself is called ORM due to a few reasons.
+ 1. Object-Relational Mapping: It maps Python objects (like classes) to relational database tables, creating a bridge between the two different paradigms: the object-oriented world and the relational database world.
+ 2. Model: In Django, each database table is represented by a model.
+This model is a Python class that defines the structure of the table, including the fields and methods (which can encapsulate behavior related to that table).